-The Blue Ridge Community and Technical College Information Technology degree program prepares the student for achievement in a high-demand field.
+The Blue Ridge Community and Technical College Information Technology Degree program prepares students for achievement in a high-demand field.
 The program's flexibility gives students a background in computer technology, an array of vendor certification training choices, and numerous internship opportunities.
-The IT degree will hone student skills in troubleshooting and repair, hardware, networking, web development, and basic programming.
+The IT degree will hone student skills in troubleshooting and repair, hardware, networking, operating systems, cloud/virtualization, basic programming, web development and security.

 The Information Technology program offers an associate of applied science degree, incorporating non-vendor specific certification training, for students preparing for entry-level employment or advancement in a variety of occupations, courses, and professional certificate programs in information technology.
 The program will offer students a solid background in computer technology complemented by a full array of non-vendor specific certification training choices.
-All courses preparing for certification are taught by certified instructors.
+All courses preparing for certification are taught by qualified instructors.

 The program offers a flexible environment where students can develop the background necessary to enter the rapidly changing information technology workforce and/or transfer to a four-year institution for further undergraduate education.
-Students in the Information Technology program are subject to the Blue Ridge Community and Technical College's requirements for admissions, basic skills testing, and appropriate course placement.
+Students in the Information Technology Program are subject to the Blue Ridge Community and Technical College's requirements for admissions, basic skills testing, and appropriate course placement.
 Blue Ridge Community and Technical College Catalog requirements regarding academic standards, student conduct, and graduation procedures also apply.

 Students in this program will complete hands-on activities that will help to develop computer fluency and transferable computer troubleshooting skills.
-They complete project-based activities that will incorporate Internet research skills and electronic presentation skills to prepare for the work environment.
-By completing these activities students will also develop a conceptual understanding of and obtain functional skills in computer hardware, networking, web development, and basic programming.
+They complete project-based activities which will incorporate Internet research skills and electronic presentation skills to prepare for the work environment.
+By completing these activities students will also develop a conceptual understanding of and obtain functional skills in computer hardware, networking, operating systems, basic programming and security.

-An internship in an office technology-related area is required for graduation.
+An internship in an office technology related area is required for graduation.
 Students are expected to locate their internship site.
-Detailed information about the internship requirements and expectations is available from the student's advisor.
+Detailed information of the internship requirements and expectations is available from the student's advisor.

-- Communicate effectively with both verbal and written forms. - Perform and share cooperatively in teams or groups. - Develop practical skills and knowledge for positions within the information technology profession. - Research and present technical concepts using office productivity software. - Review and practice computer and network etiquette and ethics found in working environments. - Administer and troubleshoot a computer/network infrastructure. - Evaluate best practices in security concepts to maintain confidentiality, integrity, and availability of computer network systems.
+- Communicate effectively with both verbal and written forms. - Perform and share cooperatively in teams or groups. - Develop practical skills and knowledge for positions within the information technology profession. - Research and present technical concepts using office productivity software. - Review and practice computer and network etiquette and ethics found in working environments.